It's not a problem when

 Japanese Knotweed Removal

 Environet specialise in Japanese knotweed removal.
 Our patented equipment and guaranteed removal method eradicates Japanese knotweed and ensures it is permanently removed from your property.
-Our Japanese knotweed removal service offers the best insurance backed guarantee (IBG) underwritten by A-rated Lloyd's of London in both the commercial and residential sectors.
+Our Japanese knotweed removal service comes with insurance backed guarantees (IBG) for up to 10 years underwritten by A-rated Lloyd's of London in both the commercial and residential sectors.

 How to Choose the Right Japanese Knotweed Removal Method?

 If you don't choose the right Japanese knotweed removal method you'll join the thousands who have learnt the hard way, at their cost.
 The choice is between herbicide treatment and the physical removal of Japanese knotweed.
 Total eradication ensures that the weed is either completely removed from the property, or completely killed, whereas treatment may only control it's spread.
 Find out how to get rid of Japanese Knotweed or find out more on our Japanese knotweed solutions.